 Is harmful to minors as defined in AMC subsection 8.50.010E.5.

 Political advertising must include the words “Paid for by” followed by the name and address of the entity paying for advertising as described in AS15.13.090.
+These disclaimers must be placed at least 2" away from any edge to avoid coverage by sign holders.

 The Municipality of Anchorage shall not be held liable for vandalized or otherwise damaged signs, which includes possible fading or erasure of sign content due to handling, normal bus washing procedures and/or road chemicals, or loss of signs that release after installation in bus frames.